Where to Stay at Zion National Park: A Complete Guide

 Depending on where you’re coming from, there are three different entrances to the park.
 Most visitors choose to base themselves near the south entrance, as it’s close to Springdale and the central Zion National Park Visitor Center.

 If you’re coming from the Grand Canyon or Bryce Canyon, or as part of a broader Utah National Parks road trip, you can also enter through the east entrance.
-The northern part of the park is accessible through the Kolob Canyon entrance, which is roughly an hour away from the main part of Zion Canyon.

-The Zion Canyon Scenic Drive winds through the heart of the park, offering fantastic views of the canyons and valleys.
 It’s closed to private vehicles during the high season from March to November, although there is a free shuttle that you can take instead.
 The shuttle leaves from the visitor center and stops at several key locations like the Zion Lodge, West Rim Trail, and the Temple of Sinawava.
-Read more about it here
+Read more about it here.

 Be careful not to confuse the in-park shuttle with the one that drives around Springdale.
 That shuttle takes visitors from town to the south entrance.
 Once you reach the park, you can hop aboard the Zion Canyon shuttle to travel along the Zion Canyon Scenic Drive.

-Overview of Places to Stay
+Overview of the Potential Places to Stay Near Zion

 While researching where to stay in Zion, you’ll likely choose between these three different areas.

-• Inside the Park: If you want to be close to all the action, then you can spend the night inside the park at either the Zion Lodge or one of the two rustic campground sites (the Watchman Campground or the South Campground).
+- Inside the Park: If you want to be close to all the action, then you can spend the night inside the park at either the Zion Lodge or one of the two rustic campground sites (the Watchman Campground or the South Campground).
 There are fewer options, and the Zion Lodge is going to be relatively expensive compared to options outside the park.

-• Springdale: This charming town sits right outside the entrance to the park (some hotels are within walking distance) and has plenty of hotels to choose from.
+- Springdale: This charming town sits right outside the entrance to the park (some hotels are within walking distance) and has plenty of hotels to choose from.
 This is a great option if the Zion Lodge is too expensive (or fully booked) and you’re simply not interested in camping.

-• East of the Park: Although the eastern entrance is further away from the main sights and attractions in Zion Canyon, there are some pretty cool rentals that offer a more secluded and rustic experience that is still within a manageable distance.
+- East of the Park: Although the eastern entrance is further away from the main sights and attractions in Zion Canyon, there are some pretty cool rentals that offer a more secluded and rustic experience that is still within a manageable distance.

-Where to Stay Near Zion National Park
+Where to Stay at Zion National Park: A Complete Guide

 As we mentioned, there are plenty of places to stay in and around Zion National Park.
 From charming B&Bs and luxury lodges to vacation rentals and campsites, you’re guaranteed to find something that fits your style and budget.